metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

-- `ctlog` (Attributes) CTLog (certificate timestamp log) provides a configuration for validation of Signed Certificate Timestamps (SCTs).
+- `ctlog` (Attributes) CTLog (certificate timestamp log) provides a configuration for validation of Signed CertificateTimestamps (SCTs).
 If the value is unset, the default behavior by Cosign is used. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--repository--ctlog))
 - `kms` (String) KMS provides the URI to the public key stored in a Key Management System.
-See: https://github.com/sigstore/cosign/blob/main/KMS.md
+See:https://github.com/sigstore/cosign/blob/main/KMS.md
 - `public_keys` (String) Keys is a set of X.509 public keys used to verify image signatures.
-The keys can be directly specified or can be a variable reference to a key specified in a ConfigMap (see https://kyverno.io/docs/writing-policies/variables/), or reference a standard Kubernetes Secret elsewhere in the cluster by specifying it in the format 'k8s://<namespace>/<secret_name>'.
-The named Secret must specify a key 'cosign.pub' containing the public key used for verification, (see https://github.com/sigstore/cosign/blob/main/KMS.md#kubernetes-secret).
-When multiple keys are specified each key is processed as a separate staticKey entry (.attestors[*].entries.keys) within the set of attestors and the count is applied across the keys.
+The keys can be directlyspecified or can be a variable reference to a key specified in a ConfigMap (seehttps://kyverno.io/docs/writing-policies/variables/), or reference a standard Kubernetes Secretelsewhere in the cluster by specifying it in the format 'k8s://<namespace>/<secret_name>'.The named Secret must specify a key 'cosign.pub' containing the public key used forverification, (see https://github.com/sigstore/cosign/blob/main/KMS.md#kubernetes-secret).When multiple keys are specified each key is processed as a separate staticKey entry(.attestors[*].entries.keys) within the set of attestors and the count is applied across the keys.
 - `rekor` (Attributes) Rekor provides configuration for the Rekor transparency log service.
-If an empty object is provided the public instance of Rekor (https://rekor.sigstore.dev) is used. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--repository--rekor))
+If an empty objectis provided the public instance of Rekor (https://rekor.sigstore.dev) is used. (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--repository--rekor))
 - `secret` (Attributes) Reference to a Secret resource that contains a public key (see [below for nested schema](#nestedatt--spec--rules--verify_images--verify_digest--attestors--entries--repository--secret))
 - `signature_algorithm` (String) Specify signature algorithm for public keys.
 Supported values are sha224, sha256, sha384 and sha512.